 Sri Lanka's alpha predator is protected in a number of national parks, but is most easily sighted in Yala National Park, on the island's southern coast, where you can cool off in the ocean after a day on safari.

 Yala National Park is Sri Lanka’s number one leopard sanctuary.
 The big cats are thriving here in territories of little more than a kilometre each – “the highest density in the world” – making seeing one almost a certainty.

 For those hoping to see a leopard up close, make its way down the tree and casually saunter through clearing to the cover of the bushes, this is the place to come.

 Sri Lankan food is not dissimilar to that served in India to the north.
 But with the sea never far away, the emphasis is on seafood, fresh and delicious, caught that very day.

 Jaffna Crab Curry is regarded as the best in the world, especially when sampled at the source where chefs take their time to grind the coconut, making the paste toasty and rich.
 In the south, seek out Squid Curry, cooked quickly in coconut cream and lime juice.

 Intrepid travellers looking to get off the beaten track will head to the handful of islands trailing off Sri Lanka’s northernmost tip.
-The biggest of these is sleepy Neduntivu (named Delft by the Dutch), home to just 3,819 people and herds of wild horses.
+The biggest of these is sleepy Neduntivu (named Delft by the Dutch), home to approximately 4,500 people and herds of wild horses.

-The crossing is short but rough, and once you arrive on the islands you won’t find much there.
-There are no hotels – you need to find a local renting a room – and fish is the only dish on the menu.
+The crossing is short but rough, and once you arrive on the islands you won’t find much there, with the exception of a few hotels and guesthouses.
 But the pace of life is slow and the locals are friendly.